Corporate Governance

 Application

-The Board currently consists of three Executive Directors, a Non-Executive Chairman, and two Non-Executive Directors.
+The Board currently consists of three Executive Directors, a Non-Executive Chairman, and one Non-Executive Director.
 Collectively the Board has scientific, financial, legal, and business experience necessary to advance the Company and apply corporate governance best practices.

 The Board is satisfied with its composition and the balance between Executive and Non-Executive Directors.
 These are: